kolkhis/tech-notes/homelab/storage-rebuild.md

 If the boot drive fails, we still want to maintain our data.

+- `/dev/sda` is the main boot disk that contains the root filesystem.
+- `/dev/sdc` is the disk that I'll be using for the backup.

 ### Backup and Mirror Partition Table
 Create a mirror of the main boot drive's partition table on the new backup drive.